Aurelian-C/React-Summary_App/src/markdowns/13_Redux/Introduction_to_Redux_Toolkit.md

 # Introduction to Redux Toolkit

-==Redux Toolkit is available as a package on NPM for use with a module bundler: `npm install @reduxjs/toolkit`.== When you install Redux Toolkit you thereafter can also uninstall/erase Redux library itself from your `package.json` file because that is already included in Redux Toolkit.
+==Redux Toolkit is available as a package on NPM for use with a module bundler: `npm install react-redux @reduxjs/toolkit`.== When you install Redux Toolkit you thereafter can also uninstall/erase Redux library itself from your `package.json` file because that is already included in Redux Toolkit.

 ## Reducer Functions in Redux Toolkit: Adding state slices with `createSlice` function